htcondor/htcondor-python/docs/htcondor.rst

 .. class:: JobEventLog

-   An iterable object corresponding to a specific file on disk containing a user event log.
+   An iterable object (and iterable context manager) corresponding to a specific file on disk containing a user event log.

    .. method:: __init__( filename )